-If you took French/Italian in high school you must take the placement test, unless you already have UW in the High School, Running Start, AP, or Higher Level IB French/Italian credit.
+If you took French or Italian in high school you must take the first year (100 level) placement test, unless you already have college credit from UW in the High School, Running Start, AP, or Higher Level IB French/Italian exams.
 Otherwise, the UW registration system will not allow you to register for French/Italian courses.

-If you have never taken French/Italian, you do not need to take a placement test.
-You are considered a beginner and are eligible for first quarter language (101 or 134).
+If you have never taken French/Italian, you do not need to take a placement test and you are eligible for the first quarter language course (101 or 134).

-100-level French & Italian exams are multiple-choice and consist of 100 questions.
+100-level French & Italian Placement exams are multiple-choice and consist of 100 questions.

 Score of 0-14 - Placement into 101

 Score of 57 or above - Placement into 201/eligible for 200-level placement exam.
 Students who place into French/Italian 201 fulfill the College of Arts and Sciences Foreign Language Requirement.

 The 100 Level Placement test cost $30 and is administered at the Office of Educational Assessment Testing Center in 440 Schmitz Hall.
 Find an available testing day and preregister for a test with them online.